 Let’s Dive In With Some Action Steps

-1. Summer Is The Perfect Time To Install The “Weekly Social Hour” Habit
+1. Summer Is A Perfect Time To Install The “Weekly Social Hour” Habit

 To keep your social life alive, there are some actions that you have to keep doing.
 These are things like: following up with folks you just met, staying in touch with your existing friends and acquaintances, finding new activities to do with friends, and inviting people to hang out.